Vi Hilbert: The Healing Heart of the First People of This Land

+Collection

+Hilbert hoped to share her archive for anyone who was interested in accessing it.
+She wanted to make it available via multiple locations, including one copy at the University of Washington.
+In 2001, Hilbert explained that she sought to share her collection with Native people "to pass on what the ancestors realized would make us strong".
+She also wanted to make the collection available to non-Native people, who she believed would never fully understand Lushootseed culture, and thus not be able to exploit the knowledge from the collection.
+She thought that sharing this knowledge with non-Native people had benefits, because "the little bit they get to learn makes them richer, and if they're living richer, it can't help but make the world a better place".

+In 2005, Hilbert entrusted her collection of over 2000 recordings to the University of Washington's (UW) Ethnomusicology Archives.
+She knew and trusted its archivist, Laurel Sercombe, and wanted the collection to remain widely accessible to anyone who had an interest in Lushootseed culture.
+After Sercombe retired in 2016, the collection moved to UW Libraries management.
+Sercombe also digitized a portion of the collection under the title "Voices of the First People", which is accessible online.
+Hilbert also gave copies of her papers to the Skagit Valley College, and they are stored at the Norwood Cole Library's archives in Mount Vernon, Washington.

+Hilbert's choice to leave her collection to the UW was controversial, especially for some local Native Americans.
+Some of the recordings are about private stories, raising questions of whether they should be shared publicly, and the university has a legacy as a colonial institution, causing debate about whether it is the right place to store these recordings.
+As of 2026, John Vallier, the current curator of the Ethnomusicology Archives and thus Vi Hilbert's collection, has committed to repatriating works where requested.

 Personal life

 Hilbert was married three times.
 Her first marriage was to Percy Woodcock in 1936 and they lived together in Taholah, Washington.
 They had two children: son Denny, born in 1937, and daughter Lois, born in 1938.
 Denny died of meningitis in 1940, after which the couple separated and she moved to Nooksack (near Bellingham, Washington) to live with her parents.

 Hilbert's second marriage was to Bob Coy in 1942 at Tulalip (near Marysville, Washington).
 She gave birth to son Ron in 1943.

 Her third and final marriage was in 1945 to Henry Donald "Donny" Hilbert, who honorably served in World War II, surviving the attack on Pearl Harbor while aboard the USS West Virginia.
 Donny subsequently adopted Hilbert's children from her previous marriages.
 They lived in a house they built in south Seattle until 2003, when they moved to Bow, Washington.
 Donny preceded Vi in death.